JHP4911/tdamdouni.github.io/future.md

 permalink: /future/
 ---

-> Here I wanna post my findings on trending notions that rise our future experience.
+> Here I wanna post my findings on trending notions that made us IT-addicted, Digital-wise and rise our future experience.

 This would involve:

-- The arise out of Mobile World
+- The World going `mobile`
-- Mobile App Reviews
+- `iOS` App Reviews
-- Automation Through Workflows
+- `Workflow`s for more Automation
-- Cloud Services & Security
+- `IoT` Internet of Things
-- IT Consulting
+- `Cloud` Services & Security
-- Software Engineering Trends
+- `IT` Consulting
-- The future of Automobile
+- `Agile` Software Engineering

-& other keywords/notions that I enjoyed and made me IT-addicted and Digital-wise.
+- `Automotive` future